-This project funds the Nuts for Life program, which aims to reduce the gap between Australia’s current average daily consumption of 7 grams of nuts per person per day and the recommended consumption of 30 grams.
-Through research and communication activities focusing on an audience of health professionals, it is positioning tree nuts as an important component of a healthy diet, to ultimately deliver better health outcomes for Australians.
+This project funded the Nuts for Life program, which worked to reduce the gap between Australia’s current average daily consumption of 7 grams of nuts per person per day and the recommended consumption of 30 grams.
+Through research and communication activities focusing on an audience of health professionals, it positioned tree nuts as an important component of a healthy diet, to ultimately deliver better health outcomes for Australians.

-Specific activities and aims of the Nuts for Life program include:
+Specific activities and aims of the Nuts for Life program included:

 - Researching, interpreting and disseminating up to date scientific evidence on the role nuts play in a healthy diet, with the target audience being health professionals such as dietitians, GPs, nurses, fitness professionals, naturopaths and pharmacists.

 - Developing educational resources to allow these health professionals to in turn equip their patients and clients with information on including nuts in their diet, including as a snacking option

 - Making research available to interested authorities in relation to food regulation and public health policy

 - Supporting nut industry’s uptake of nutrition marketing activities and initiatives.